bytespider/enchant-puppeteer/readme.md

 Cooperative means that Puppeteer will allow multiple request intercept handlers to play nicely together by execututing each and allowing each handler to call `abort()`, `respond()`, or `continue()`.
-After all handlers have run, including asynchronous handlers, Enchanted Puppeteer will decide how to finalize the request interception:
+After all handlers have run, including asynchronous handlers, Enchant Puppeteer will decide how to finalize the request interception:

 1. If any handler called `abort()`, the request will be aborted.
 2. If any handler called `respond()`, the a response will be sent.